alinush/6.824-lecture-notes/l16-memcached.md

 ### Look-aside caching can be tricky

-This style of look-aside caching where the application looks in the cache to see what's there is extremely easy to add to an existing system
+This style of look-aside caching, where the application looks in the cache to see what's there, is extremely easy to add to an existing system

  - but there are some nasty consistency problems that appear when the caching layer is oblivious to what happens in the DB